Semantic Web project

 Timeline

-The project starts full time on Friday 24th November 2023 but some of the practical sessions already provided the building blocks for the project.
-You will be working on your project full time during the sessions of the 24th of November afternoon, 8th of December morning and afternoon and a last session on December 15th morning.
+The project starts full time on Friday 19th December 2025 but some of the practical sessions already provided the building blocks for the project.
+You will be working on your project full time during the sessions of the 19th of December morning, 19th of December afternoon, 6th of January 2026 afternoon (after the exam), and 9th of January 2026 afternoon.

-You must deliver all of your working files before the 10th of January 2024.
-All files must be sent strictly before the end of the day, in Central Europe Time.
+You must deliver all of your working files before the 15th of January 2026.
+All files must be sent strictly before the end of the day, in Central European Time.
 Every extra minute will be penalised.
-You must additionally provide a written report explaining your choices, the functionalities, etc. before the 15th of January, 2024 end of the day, Central European Time.
+You must additionally provide a written report explaining your choices, the functionalities, etc. before the 23rd of January, 2026 end of the day, Central European Time.
 Everything that comes after this deadline will be rejected as if nothing was delivered.

 Resources